Prince George's CountySouthern Maryland Recreational ComplexCedarville State Forest10201 Bee Oak RoadBrandywine, MD 20613

 Sunrise to SunsetCertain activities are permitted outside of the regular park hours (e.g. fishing, boat launch, hunting where permitted).
 Please check with the park before your visit if you plan to engage in an activity which requires you to be in the park before or after the posted hours.

-Pets are allowed in Cedarville State Forest in the following areas:
+Pets on a leash are allowed in Cedarville State Forest in the following areas:

 The Piscataway Indian Tribe made this section of Southern Maryland its winter camping ground because of the mild climate and abundance of game.
 Legend says there is an Indian Burial ground in Cedarville State Forest, but to date it has not been found.
 The headwaters of the Zekiah Swamp are located in Cedarville.
 The swamp extends Southward through Charles County for 20 miles, emptying into the Wicomico River.
 The Swamp is one mile wide, and serves as a haven for wildlife.
 The surrounding land is mostly agricultural fields.
 In colonial times and there after efforts were made to drain the swamp for cultivation.
 Drainage ditches are still evident.
 To this day, the swamp remains wooded bottom land.